vasilyprokopov/aci-graphviz-cobra/README.md

 - Plots Managed Objects (Objects for short) and their associations to each other

 The tool supports Password-based and Certificate-based authentication to the Cisco ACI Fabric.
+Certificate-based authentication takes precedence if both are attempted simultaneously.

 ## Use Cases